AnnoyingKidd/AnnoyingKidd/README.md

-# Hi I just copypasted my carrd here don't mind me, I didn't and will not take the time to adjust sizes :p👌
+# Hi I just copypasted my carrd here don't mind me, I didn't and will not take the time to adjust sizesf👌
-## IMPORTANT: A group of people have been shittalking me, whispering people near me and my friends lies and bad stuff about me, if you got one of those hmu and I'll gladly debunk it w/ proof ^_^ ❤️ Don't reply to them, their intentions are purely malicious.
-I'm fine, I'm happy, I don't pay attention to them. 👌🍭
+## IMPORTANT: Som people have been shittalking me n or whispering people near me and my friends lies and bad stuff about me, if you got one of those hmu and I'll gladly debunk it w proofff
-I will only follow selected ppl I think very highly of... so ye, I don't fb.
-I do check the profiles of every single one of my followrs here tho I luv yall noobs (⁠ ͡⁠°⁠ ͜⁠ʖ⁠ ͡⁠°⁠)
+dont rly reply to them, their intentions are purely malicious. im fine, im happy, i dont pay attention to them xdd i will only follow selected ppl i think very highly of... so ye i dont fb ;-; i do check the profiles of every single one of my followrs here tho if i want to i send gimmicks or sheet i luv yall noobs (⁠ ͡⁠°⁠ ͜⁠ʖ⁠ ͡⁠°⁠)

+INACTIVITY FOR MORE THAN 3 DAYS/A WEEK: I'M WORKING, I'll get back on soon I promsie
 ![1000027178](https://github.com/user-attachments/assets/6cb9e4c3-aa51-4754-a720-8a58294d1b6e)
-hello, c00lkidd or nifisita here b: !! im a **game developer nd scripter
+hello, c00lkidd or nifisita here b: im a very cool friend and loud as hel im a **game developer n scripter

 i specialize in:
-* art
+* art except i hatef art
-* 2d nd 3d animation
+* 2d nd 3d animation except i hate 2d animation
-* scripting duh
+* scripting
-* blender modelin
+* blender modelinggggggggg except i hate rigging and uv maps
-* scupltin
+* scuplting except i hate sculpting

 ![1000027188](https://github.com/user-attachments/assets/777943bc-9113-44cb-a800-ad965079d4b2)
 ![1000027179](https://github.com/user-attachments/assets/6bbbccb0-dda6-4ef8-aaf1-25fb6cee44f1)